 - If the proposal is for a new type of platform (for example, accelerators such as GPUs or Intel Xeon Phi/MIC): - Who will be responsible for porting the code to the new platform? - If this is either a community code or a commercial code, the porting may already have been done by the developers.
 Say that. - Have they committed to do so?
 How reliable is that commitment?
 How is that being funded? - What speedup is expected on the new platform?
+How was that number determined?

-MRI/CRI for Storage Questions
+MRI/CRI for HPC or Storage Questions

-- How much storage will be needed for this project? - If this is a live storage MRI/CRI: What is the maximum amount of storage at a time that will be needed for this project? - If this is an archival storage MRI/CRI: What is the total amount of storage needed over the lifetime of the instrument? - How was that calculated?
+- How much storage will be needed for this project? - If this is for live storage: What is the maximum amount of storage at a time that will be needed for this project? - If this is for archival storage: What is the total amount of storage needed over the lifetime of the equipment? - How was that calculated?

-CCDNI Questions #1
+CC Questions #1